Skip to content

 Beef and Barley Soup

 Beef and barley soup is a fantastic hearty soup jam-packed with meat, root veggies, and barley.
 It is a derivative of scotch broth, which is classically made with lamb and, in some cases, is all vegetarian instead of beef.
-Beef and barley have been around since the 18th century and essentially were created based on product availability, like many recipes from that era.
+Barley and Beef have been around since the 18th century and essentially were created based on product availability, like many recipes from that era.

-Like my recipe, it can become a kitchen sink soup since we have the availability of just about every single vegetable around year-round.
-Like most recipes from the 15th through the 19th century, an abundance of ingredients was often hard to come by, so you used what you had.
+Just like my recipe, this soup can easily become a “kitchen sink” meal, thanks to the year-round availability of so many vegetables.
+Back in the 15th to 19th centuries, ingredients weren’t always easy to come by, so cooks had to get creative and use whatever they had on hand!
 To me, these have produced the most delicious recipes throughout the history of our world; that’s why they are still made today.

-While I believe most classic recipes are excellent in their natural state, opportunities sometimes become available without altering the flavor.
-When it comes to a soup like this that only uses root vegetables, then using my school of thought, I believe adding a few more of these tubular veggies would be ok.
+I love staying true to classic recipes, but sometimes, there’s room for a little enhancement without changing the original flavor.
+When it comes to a soup like this that only uses root vegetables, then using my school of thought, I believe adding a few more of these tubular veggies, only makes it better.

 Ingredients and Substitutions